faizanzafar40/Intro-to-Programming-in-Python/README.md

 ### Intermediates of Programming
   - File manipulations
-    - Input from basic text file
+    - Input from text file
-    - Using loops to read file content
+    - Using loops to read text file content
-    - Writing to file
+    - Writing to text file
   - Using with statement - context management (to destroy file handles and call garbage collector)
-  - What are modules and how to install other modules?
+  - Modules - Installation & Use
   - Import statement
-  - Math module (basic functions of math module)
+  - Math module (with basic functions)
-  - What are exceptions and how to deal with them?
+  - Dealing with Exceptions
   - Try … except
   - Object oriented Programming
-  - Basics of classes
+  - Basics of classes and objects

 ### Python for Data Analysis